How to Get to Porto from Lisbon

 Excursion to Oporto from Lisbon by shared bus

 Looking for a cheaper but equally exclusive option?
-You can always book a shared coach tour, in the vehicle you will travel with other travelers, but you will arrive just as fast (in about two and a half hours) to Porto.
-The price is more affordable (around 80€) and, once at your destination, you can stay on the bus and listen to the guide's explanations while you tour the city.
+You can always book a shared coach tour, in the vehicle you will travel with other travelers, but you will arrive equally fast (in about two and a half hours) to Porto.
+The price is more affordable (around 80€) and, once at your destination, you can stay on the bus and listen to the guide's explanations while you go around the city.

 - Duration: about two and a half hours (approximately 10-12 hours of excursion, no overnight stay).

 - Disadvantage: you must share the trip with another group of people.

 - Recommended if you want the comfort of an organized excursion at an affordable price.

 How to get from Lisbon to Oporto by train, a good value for money alternative